 One suggestion for achieving this balance could be for additional clarity to be provided from the Commission about what terms and conditions utilities should include in their contracts offered to vendors, and such clarity could also increase vendor confidence in the program structure.
 Additionally, the IPA has limited visibility into the impacts for mechanisms like holdbacks and surety bonds on potential and actual bids, and would greatly benefit from feedback from bidders on these mechanisms in comments on this draft Plan.

 For the past two years, the extent to which programs can include gas savings has been an issue for some of Ameren Illinois' bids.
-As discussed in Section 9.5.4 below, Ameren Illinois has included a provision in its RFP that attempts to limit measures that have gas savings; it has used that provision to recommend rejection of certain programs or to evaluate others with none or only some of their gas savings.
+As discussed in Section 9.5.49.5.4 below, Ameren Illinois has included a provision in its RFP that attempts to limit measures that have gas savings; it has used that provision to recommend rejection of certain programs or to evaluate others with none or only some of their gas savings.
 The IPA does not agree with this approach, believing it is inconsistent with the law.
 The IPA's position is that programs (as opposed to specific measures within the program) should be evaluated in their entirety using both the gas and electric savings-as done in each year prior to this year, as done by ComEd in its submission, and in the view of the IPA, as intended by the plain language of the law.
+However, the IPA recognizes the potential cost-recovery problems associated with this approach, and suggests that the Commission include in its Final Order adopting this Plan a clear finding that it is reasonable and prudent for the utilities to recover costs associated with the procurement of gas savings from electric customers via a utilities electric energy efficiency cost recovery mechanism, as is required by the Act.

-9.4.3 Other Considerations
+9.4.39.4.2 Other Considerations

 In Docket No. 13-0546, the Commission approved a process by which duplicative programs that are otherwise cost-effective could be excluded from the Plan.
 This process has worked reasonably well.
 Since that time, additional concerns about bids have arisen.
 For example ComEd has flagged bidder "performance risk" as an issue, one discussed somewhat extensively in filings around the approval of the 2016 Plan.
-As discussed more specifically in Section 9.6.5, certain bidders have consistently failed to achieve meaningful savings.
+As discussed more specifically in Section 9.6.59.6.5, certain bidders have consistently failed to achieve meaningful savings.
 While pay for performance contracts limits the risk to ratepayers from underachieving programs, there are still administrative and overhead costs associated with these programs and the potential for very poorly performing programs and vendors to produce negative customer experiences and "poison the well."